Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Living in Panama

-Tropical climate year-round (25-33°C), with a dry season (December-April) and a rainy season (May-November).
-It has no cyclones (it is below the hurricane belt).
-The lifestyle is relaxed, Americanized, with a strong Latin influence.
-International cuisine, a well-established expat community (over 30,000 Americans, several thousand Europeans).
-A small but active Italian community.
-Time zone: UTC-5 (6 hours behind Italy in winter, 7 hours behind Italy in summer).
-Direct flights to the USA, with connections to Europe via Copa Airlines (regional hub).
+Tropical climate year-round (25-33°C), dry season December-April, rainy season May-November.
+Panama is outside the hurricane belt.
+Relaxed, Americanized lifestyle with a strong Latin influence.
+International cuisine, a well-established expat community (over 30,000 Americans, several thousand Europeans), and a small but active Italian community.
+UTC-5 time zone (6 hours behind Italy in winter, 7 hours behind Italy in summer).
+Direct flights to the USA and Europe via Copa Airlines hub.

 Living in Dubai

 Desert climate with extreme summers (40-50°C from June to September) and mild winters (18-25°C from November to March).
-Outdoor living is only possible for about 6-7 months of the year.
+Outdoor living possible 6-7 months a year.
 Cosmopolitan, modern, luxury-oriented lifestyle.
-A rapidly growing Italian community (over 21,000 people).
-Top-notch international cuisine.
-Time zone: UTC+4 (3 hours ahead of Italy in winter, 2 hours ahead of Italy in summer).
-Worldwide air connections via Emirates (one of the best global hubs).
+A rapidly growing Italian community of over 21,000 residents.
+High-end international cuisine.
+UTC+4 (3 hours ahead of Italy in winter, 2 hours ahead of Italy in summer).
+Global air connections via Emirates.

 Entrepreneur with a turnover of €300,000-1,000,000/year